Joshua Banks Mailman: Comprovisation, embodiment, interactive music and visualization algorithms (improvised synesthesia)

+“In an analysis of his own comprovisational computer music practice, Joshua Mailman explains that improvisation has been an activity located between composition and performance, drawing substance from each….comprovisation as carried out in the design of interactive artworks unites planning with performance, predictability with spontaneity, and rewards the artist who engages in their art-making processes with a spirit of experimentation and an embrace of unexpected outcomes with the possibility of finding inspiration in chance events.”

 Mailman’s work on comprovisation, embodiment, and interactive music involves developing and using custom-built technologies, using wireless hardware sensors to control meta-parameters of algorithms, where these meta-parameters correlate to emergent properties “Mailman …rightly critiques what he sees as a ‘universalizing impetus’ of embodied cognition that insists on a ‘natural’ relationship between musical sounds and their embodiment, suggesting instead an approach that highlights music's artifact and allows for the expansion and extension of how music is embodied.”
 Therefore rather than trying to manipulate typical musical properties, “Mailman advocates listening to and analyzing music in order to discover alternative musical parameters to manipulate via body movements.
 These alternative elements can then become embodied in a new way through associative learning while using the IMS [Interactive Music System].
 Some of the musical features Mailman demonstrates include rhythmic sparseness, viscosity of texture, and harmonic space.
 He pairs these features with types of body motions, such as pressing the hands closer together or further apart" Caitlin Trevor calls this a “more enriching and creative way to build IMS” and “an inverting, boundary-pushing new perspective on the subject.”

 In terms of technology, Mailman has developed the audio component of these systems using ports of Real-time Cmix (RTcmix) for iOS as well as Max/MSP.
 For instance, in his iOS implementations, features such as attack density, timbre (low-pass filter), or pitch-collection can be manipulated through sliders or tilting the phone.

 At the same time, Mailman's IMSs also involve a visual component, live computer graphics animation, steered by the same body controlled sensors as steer the audio components.
 As David Wright remarks: “Visualization of music … serve[s] as the basis for experimental work in live digital visuals…[Mailman’s Montreal Comprovisation No. 1] provides an excellent example.”